-As the proud but long-suffering owner of very fair skin, sun protection is very important to me and to be honest it ought to be for everyone.
+As the proud but long-suffering owner of very fair skin, sun protection is essential to me; honestly, it ought to be for everyone.
 A high SPF sunscreen is an obvious thing to pack whether I’m city sightseeing or enjoying an adventurous activity in the great outdoors.
 But I don’t just rely on sunscreen.
-A broad-brimmed sun hat, long-sleeved clothing and sunglasses are also de rigueur on my travel packing list.
-I also keep a high SPF sun-protection lip balm handy for emergency top ups!
+A broad-brimmed sun hat, long-sleeved clothing, and sunglasses are also de rigueur on my travel packing list.
+I also keep a high-SPF sun-protection lip balm handy for emergency top-ups!

 7. A book.

-Even if you’re not a beach/hammock holiday sort of person you never know when the opportunity may arise for some quality reading time while travelling.
+Even if you’re not a beach/hammock holiday sort of person, you never know when the opportunity may arise for some quality reading time while traveling.
 A Kindle reader can be a great companion and can also sub as a small computer.
-But keep in mind if you’ll always have the electricity to charge it, which is why a book is the most versatile option.
-For some people music is more important so a personal music player and earphones or mini speakers will be what you need.
+But remember if you’ll always have the electricity to charge it, which is why a book is the most versatile option.
+For some people, music is more important, so a personal music player and earphones or mini speakers will be what you need.

 8. Something nice.

-After years of travelling without this, it is now an item I never leave home without.
-I just got tired of going out for dinner at night or to a museum or shopping in my tired-looking travel clothes.
-These days the travel gear companies have designed all sorts of dresses and skirts that are easy to wear, pack and wash.
+After years of traveling without this, it is now an item I never leave home without.
+I just got tired of going out for dinner at night, to a museum, or shopping in my tired-looking travel clothes.
+These days travel gear companies have designed all sorts of dresses and skirts that are easy to wear, pack and wash.
 Some even have reversible patterns/colors to ward off that other bugbear of the female traveler – wardrobe boredom!

-While packing, remember that you will usually be able to buy most essentials in the country where you are travelling.
+While packing, remember that you can usually buy most essentials in the country where you are traveling.

-If you are traveling with children think about putting together a doodle travel kit of new color books and different sizes of paper (use washable pens over crayons – crayons can melt and leave marks that are hard to remove) for them so they won’t get bored.
+If you are traveling with children, think about putting together a doodle travel kit of new color books and different paper sizes (use washable pens over crayons – crayons can melt and leave marks that are hard to remove) for them so they won’t get bored.
 Paper paper mache kits are a great addition to the doodle bag too.